 If a fuel demand is specified for hydrogen transport, then the minimum electrolyser capacity required to provide the necessary hydrogen is calculated.
 The electrolysers must be added to the system in the Input Hydrogen tab sheet.
-The calculation is the same as for micro hydrogen systems, as shown in section 4.1.2.4.

 4.1.6.
 Desalination